The Real Prime Suspect

 At the trial in Woburn, Massachusetts, Entwistle denied that he had killed his family, saying that a murder-suicide plot by his wife had left him a childless widower.
 But the forensic evidence told a very different story.
 Speaking to Prosecuting Attorney Gerry Leone, forensic scientist Deanna Miller, forensic analyst Detective Captain Mary Ritchie, and ballistics expert John Drugan, Jackie learns how the irrefutable evidence proved that the supposedly docile husband and father was in fact a cold-blooded murderer.
 He received a life sentence with no opportunity for parole.

-Monster Films for CBS reality
+For CBS reality